neurogym/neurogym/docs/envs.md

 test3 : constant 500

-#### DR
+### DR task ###

-Agents have to integrate two stimuli and report which one is larger on average after a delay.
+Logic: Agents have to integrate two stimuli and report which one is larger on average after a delay.

 Reference paper: